ayieko168/Eztv-torrent-scrapper/README.md

     - [ ] Tamil Rockers
     - [x] The Pirate Bay
     - [x] YIFY
+    - [x] Open Subtiles

- - [ ] Ability to scrape for and download subtitles
+ - [x] Ability to scrape for and download subtitles
  - [ ] Ability to get the titles from a rest API (set-up using django-rest-api)